ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 ### Red Hat Enterprise Linux 8

-For RHEL 8, libncurses.so.5 and libtinfo.so.5 must be created in order to execute iSQL and iLoader.
-In order to do this, the user needs root privileges.
+For RHEL 8, symbolic links for libncurses.so.5 and libtinfo.so.5 must be created to run iSQL and iLoader.
+Starting from Altibase 7.1.0.6.3, the Altibase package installer automatically creates these symbolic links in the $ALTIBASE_HOME/lib directory, so users do not need to create them manually.
+If the symbolic links for libncurses.so.5 and libtinfo.so.5 are missing, users can create them using the following procedure:

 1. Check the ncurses and tinfo library files.